cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-07-13-the-not-so-strange-case-of-cargo-cult-in-computer-science-research.md

 {% badge /img/badges/cargo-cult-science.png 140 http://calteches.library.caltech.edu/51/2/CargoCult.pdf %}

-The term "cargo cult science" was coined by the American physicist [Richard Feynman](https://en.wikipedia.org/wiki/Richard_Feynman) in 1974 in his commencement speech at Caltech university.
+The term "cargo cult science" was coined by the American physicist [Richard Feynman](https://en.wikipedia.org/wiki/Richard_Feynman) in 1974 during his commencement speech at Caltech university.
-It's one of the greatest speeches about science of all time.
+It's ~~probably~~ one of the greatest speeches about science of all time.

-Cargo cult science refers to practices that seem scientific but don't truly follow the scientific method.[^2] Feynman highlighted this concept by comparing it to the cargo cult rituals of Melanesian and Micronesian societies.
+Cargo cult science refers to practices that seem scientific but don't truly follow the [scientific method](https://en.wikipedia.org/wiki/Scientific_method).[^2]
+Feynman highlighted this concept by comparing it to the cargo cult rituals of Melanesian and Micronesian societies.
 There, the natives imitated the behaviors of World War II soldiers, hoping to bring back the material wealth they had seen during the war.

 > "In the South Seas, there is a cargo cult of people.
 During the war, they saw airplanes land with lots of good materials, and they want the same thing to happen now.
 So they’ve arranged to make things like runways, to put fires along the sides of the runways, to make a wooden hut for a man to sit in, with two wooden pieces on his head like headphones and bars of bamboo sticking out like antennas (he's the controller) and they wait for the airplanes to land.
 They’re doing everything right.
 The form is perfect.
 It looks exactly the way it looked before.
 But it doesn't work.
 No airplanes land."
 > —  <cite>Richard Feynman</cite>

-This metaphor shows the need for genuine understanding and accountability in science.
+This metaphor brilliantly showcases the need for genuine understanding and accountability in science.
-It's a comical example of how far things can go wrong when we try to follow procedures without critical thinking.
+It serves as an almost comical reminder of how badly things can go wrong when we follow procedures without applying critical thinking.
 In today's world, this message is particularly relevant as the fear of being wrong and the spread of non-so-ethical practices continues to grow.

-The temptation to follow the easy path of doing poor science never stops knocking on researchers' doors.
+The temptation to take the easy path of doing poor science is constantly knocking on the researchers' doors.

 Feynman states that researchers should not ignore the principle of scientific integrity to avoid falling into the abyss of cargo cult science.
 He mentions that it is important to make scientific conclusions while providing all the information on the research, including possible faults and unexpected results.
-According to Feynman, scientific integrity is a principle of scientific thought that corresponds to a kind of utter honesty.
+According to Feynman, [scientific integrity](https://en.wikipedia.org/wiki/Scientific_integrity) is a principle of scientific thought that corresponds to a kind of utter honesty.

 > "I think the educational and psychological studies I mentioned are examples of what I would like to call Cargo Cult Science. […] So I call these things Cargo Cult Science, because they follow all the apparent precepts and forms of scientific investigation, but they’re missing something essential, because the planes don’t land."
 > —  <cite>Richard Feynman</cite>